aws-samples/balance-deployment-speed-and-stability-with-dora-metrics/README.md

 `constants.py`
 This file stores various constants that are utilized throughout the project.
 Here's a brief overview:

-`TOOLING_ACCOUNT_ID` & `TOOLING_ACCOUNT_REGION`: These represent the AWS Account ID and region for CodeCommit and CodePipeline where your infrastructure-as-code resides.\
+`TOOLING_ACCOUNT_ID` & `TOOLING_ACCOUNT_REGION`: These represent the AWS Account ID and region for CodePipeline where your infrastructure-as-code resides.\

 `OPS_ACCOUNT_ID & OPS_ACCOUNT_REGION`: These are for your centralized Ops AWS Account ID and its region.

 `TOOLING_CROSS_ACCOUNT_LAMBDA_ROLE`: The IAM Role that allows for cross-account Lambda function execution.

-`DEFAULT_MAIN_BRANCH`: This is the default branch in your CodeCommit that's used to deploy to Production.
+`DEFAULT_MAIN_BRANCH`: This is the default branch in your Code repository that's used to deploy to Production.
 It is set to master by default.

 #### Important:
 Before running any code, make sure you fill in the necessary values in the constants.py file.